NarainKarthicNS/ProjectDelta/README.md

 # ProjectDELTA
-**Project DELTA is Voice Assistant made with Python and powered by AI Speech Recognition.It is an Desktop Assistant to Automate Daily Activities using your voice and a mega-project that I have been working on for months.
+**Project DELTA is Voice Assistant made with Python and powered by AI Speech Recognition.It is a Desktop Assistant to Automate Daily Activities using your voice and a mega-project that I have been working on for months.
 DELTA stands for Dynamic Executable Logic-based Technological Assistant (I came up  with this stuff).It uses many external libraries to automate your tasks.**

 Functionalities: